 Main Flow:

 The device sends a resource request to the resource server, together with the authorization token.
-The authorization token may be an SAML token, a JWT Bearer token, or another token type that is mutually agreed between Client, Resource Service and the token source.
+The authorization token may be an SAML token, a JWT Bearer token, or another access token type that is mutually agreed between Client, Resource Service and the token source.

 The resource service provider makes an access control decision based upon the user identity, authorization token, and resource requested.
 It may provide the resource, a subset of the resource, or reject the request.